tarantool/cartridge-cli/README.md

 By default, the application name is detected from the rockspec, and the application version is detected from `git describe`.

+#### Build directory

+By default, application build is performed in the temporarily directory in the `~/.cartridge/tmp/`, so the packaging process doesn't affect the contents of your application directory.

+You can specify custom build directory for your project in `CARTRIDGE_BUILDDIR` environment variable.
+If this directory doesn't exists, it will be created, used for building the application and then removed.
+**Note**, that specified directory can't be project subdirectory.

+If you specify existent directory in `CARTRIDGE_BUILDDIR` environment variable, `CARTRIDGE_BUILDDIR/build.cartridge` repository will be used for build and then removed.
+This directory will be cleaned before building application.

 #### General packing flow and options

-A package is first created in a temporarily directory, so the packaging process doesn't affect the contents of your application directory.

 A package build comprises these steps: